julian7/sensu-influx-shipper/README.md

 This application can easily replace [sensu-influxdb-handler](https://github.com/sensu/sensu-influxdb-handler) by using a slightly different configuration.

+## Differences to sensu-influxdb-handler

+The original handler is a simple, raw in to raw out data interface adapter.
+However, when the metric collector is outputting in graphite format, no tags will be saved.
+We try to set the following default tags to each data point, as defaults:

+* host: entity's name
+* ip: entity's first IP address of the first physical interface
+* check: check's name

+## Compile from source

+Use [mage](https://magefile.org/) to build: `mage all`.
+This will do a full build into `dist/` subfolder.
+To do a build with publishing results, run `mage publish`.

 ## Legal

 This project is licensed under [Blue Oak Model License v1.0.0](https://blueoakcouncil.org/license/1.0.0).
 It is not registered either at OSI or GNU, therefore GitHub is widely looking at the other direction.
 However, this is the license I'm most happy with: you can read and understand it with no legal degree, and there are no hidden or cryptic meanings in it.